San Cosimato

 Description

-Founded in the 10th century as a Benedictine monastery, the convent of San Cosimato came into the possession of the Franciscans in 1234, when Pope Gregory IV ordered the Benedictines to give the space to the Clares, an order of Franciscan nuns.
-San Cosimato became the first female Franciscan convent in Rome, and remained an integral part of the growing network of Franciscans in and around Rome for centuries.
+Near the Piazza S. Cosimato, a medieval portico juts out from the sides of a nondescript building.
+The portico leads to the outdoor atrium of the church of San Cosimato, a part of the former Monastery of San Cosimato.
+It began as a Benedictine house for men in the 10th century.
+In 1234, it came into the possession of the Franciscans when Pope Gregory IV ordered the Benedictine monks to hand the complex over to the Clares, an order of Franciscan nuns.
+San Cosimato became the first of three female Franciscan convents in Rome, and remained an integral part of the growing network of Franciscans in and around Rome for centuries.
 The existing sources about the convent’s history come from chronicles and records written and kept by the nuns; the most complete chronicle was written by Suor Orsola Formici in the sixteenth century.
 It is necessary to note that while women carved both religious and intellectual spaces for themselves at Cosimato, male Franciscans still held the power to make decisions on behalf of the women- female subservience was expected.

 Creator